gauravmodi/Titanic-Flask-App/README.md

 ```
 python app.py
 ```
 This will start flask app server.
-Now can open the site by opening http://localhost:5000
+Now can open the site by opening http://localhost:5000<br>
-NOTE: Right now, app runs in debug mode
+Note: Right now, app runs in debug mode

 ## Future work
 + Improve the model